 Sending Held Data

-Each has particular strengths and weaknesses depending on your systems and use case.
-They can also be combined with one another easily to achieve an ideal solution for you.
+Each method has strengths and weaknesses depending on your systems and use case.
+They can be combined to achieve an optimal solution.

 Held Data vs. Aggregated Data

 We handle both data held by your financial institution and externally aggregated data from other institutions.
-MDX Real Time, Batch, and MDX On Demand v5 are used for managing held data.
-Aggregated data and the aggregation process are handled with the Platform API.
+MDX Real Time, Batch, and MDX On Demand v5 manage held data.
+The Platform API handles aggregated data and the aggregation process.

 Determining the Best Method to Use